 As a result, establish particular work hours over the week to have greater independence and control.
 Once you’ve established these clear boundaries, try your best to stick to them.
 Emails, customer messages, and “just one short thing” assignments can all be saved for the next working day.

-You’ll be less stressed at work and more able to enjoy your free time.
+You’ll be less stressed and happy at the workplace.
+And you are able to enjoy your free time.

 2. Pursue your passions